 Michael Perre, Principal of Vanguard.
-He has been with Vanguard since 1990, has managed investment portfolios since 1999, and has co-managed the Fund since 2015.
+He has been with Vanguard since 1990, has managed investment portfolios since 1999, and has managed the Fund since 2008 (co-managed since 2016).
 Education: B.A., Saint Joseph's University; M.B.A., Villanova University.